 The above image shows the roof before cleaning (on the left) and after one coat of Soft Top Reviver had dried (on the right).

-Renovo advise two coats so another was applied the next day before re-proofing.
+Renovo advise two coats, so another was applied the next day before re-proofing.
 My roof wasn’t in as poor condition as some I’ve seen and so the second coat made little difference to the appearance.
 I imagine the second application will help its longevity however.

 The Ultra Proofer is a product I am more familiar with.
 Designed to improve water repellency and protect your convertible roof this is the best of all the alternatives I have tried.
 It not only renews the fabric’s water repellant barrier it also claims to inhibit the growth of mould or mildew and protect from UV rays.
 Although the roof should be water-tight without any surface treatment a good proofer will give added protection as well as preventing dirty water soaking into the fabric.
-Applying the product doesn’t take long if the roof has just dried from an application of the Reviver, otherwise it will need a thorough clean to prevent sealing in a layer of dirt.
+Applying the product doesn’t take long if the roof has just dried from an application of the Reviver, otherwise, it will need a thorough clean to prevent sealing in a layer of dirt.
 When applying, take care to wipe off any drips or dribbles on windows and paintwork.
 The product is clear but can leave a mark if it isn’t cleaned away.
 It will take a while to completely dry so keep the car away from water for a few hours.
 Once dry, any water that drips onto the roof bubbles up and pours off without soaking into the fabric much like freshly waxed paintwork.

-Plastic Window Polish
+Renovo Plastic Window Polish

 Plastic windows are becoming rare on convertible cars but this E36 BMW has one as do many drop-tops from the 1990s and before.
-This particular car had the window replaced a few years ago as the old window had become so hazy that it effected visibility.
+This particular car had the window replaced a few years ago as the old window had become so hazy that it affected visibility.
 Some time before the window was replaced I ordered some of Renovo’s Plastic Window Polish to attempt a renovation.
 Sadly although there was a marked improvement the plastic was too far gone with the hazing deep inside the material rather than just surface scratches.
 With the replacement window now a couple of years old I was keen to give this product a second try.
 The results were good.
 The small surface scratches that inevitably appear as the window is folded onto itself time after time could be removed and larger scratches could also be reduced.
 Great care must be taken to use a perfectly clean cloth because even the smallest piece of dirt can have a disastrous effect if rubbed into the window.

 This comprehensive and effective range of products really impress when used in combination.
 Those looking to perform an intensive soft top roof renovation can look no further but don’t expect it to be two minutes work.
 The transformation of this roof was impressive but it took most of a weekend including cleaning and drying time.
-Fortunately the effect should last between 6 and 12 months for the Ultra Proofer and longer for the Reviver and remember, a couple of days work isn’t much compared with the cost of having a whole new roof fitted.
+Fortunately, the effect should last between 6 and 12 months for the Ultra Proofer and longer for the Reviver and remember, a couple of days work isn’t much compared with the cost of having a whole new roof fitted.
 I wouldn’t hesitate to recommend these products and will be using them again in future.